hquang1999/OpenFlow_With_WMN/Documentation/RYU_Controller.md

 This command will give you all the ID's of every switch you have connected to the controller.

 NOTE: You must running this on the same computer as the controller.
 Also, it will give you a really long ID.

+### Running w/ Better GUI

+You can run RYU with the default GUI but it'